Yjy20050126/Bioformatics-KittyYang/README.md

 # README

-​	This repository is for course Bioinformatics, and is aimed at recording the learning process of student KittyYang.
+​	This repository is for course **Bioinformatics**, and is aimed at recording the learning process of student *Kitty Yang*.

 ## Lecture 1